codebar/tutorials/html/lesson2/tutorial.md

 ### Today we will be focusing on fundamental CSS concepts

-We will be styling [this page](https://github.com/codebar/tutorials/blob/master/html/lesson1/example.html) so that it looks like [this](http://codebar.github.io/tutorials/html/lesson2/example.html)
+We will be styling [this page](https://github.com/codebar/tutorials/blob/master/html/lesson1/example.html) so that it looks [like this example](http://codebar.github.io/tutorials/html/lesson2/example.html).

 ## But before we start...

+> The first tutorial does not prepare you for this exercise.
+Before you continue, download the provided files.

 ### Required files